Scientists from Perm Polytechnic University Determine Temperature Thresholds for Carbon Fiber Destruction

 The discovery will improve the quality and reliability of parts for the automotive, aviation, and space industries

-Scientists at PNRPU heated carbon fiber samples in laboratory conditions and recorded changes.
+PNRPU scientists heated carbon fiber samples in laboratory conditions and recorded changes.
 As a result, it was found that the destruction process of the binding polymer resin begins at a temperature of 215 °C. A 2% loss of material mass occurs in the range of 215–335 °C, and when heated to 470 °C, losses reach 15%.

 Experiments on a special cutting stand showed that at standard processing speeds, the temperature in the contact zone between the tool and the material easily exceeds 260 °C and can reach 350 °C or higher, which inevitably leads to damage.